 Christmas Yule Log Cake, or Bûche De Noël, a traditional Christmas cake in the shape of a log.
 Moist chocolate sponge, with a mascarpone chocolate buttercream filling, and a chocolate buttercream icing that has a hint of orange - this is the very definition of indulgence.

-This French Christmas cake is a must-bake at Christmas, not only it looks festive, but it’s heavenly scrumptious too.
-There are many variations out there, but mine is a well simplified version that still delivers when it comes to big flavours though.
+This French Christmas cake is a must-bake at Christmas, not only it looks festive, but it's heavenly scrumptious too.
+There are many variations out there, but my Christmas log is a well simplified version that still delivers when it comes to big flavours though.

 The chocolate sponge only uses a few ingredients, and it's out of the oven in 2 shakes on a lamb's tail.
 For the filling and topping I chose to go for the same delicious orange and chocolate buttercream, but the half used for the filling has added mascarpone for a richer, creamier touch.